 Nominating and Corporate Governance Committee.
 The Nominating and Corporate Governance Committee is responsible for making recommendations to the Board of Directors concerning the governance structure and practices of the Company, including the size of the Board of Directors and the size and composition of various committees of the Board of Directors.
 In addition, the Nominating and Corporate Governance Committee is responsible for identifying individuals believed to be qualified to become directors, and to recommend to the Board of Directors the nominees to stand for election as directors at the Annual Meeting of Stockholders.
-The current members of the Nominating and Corporate Governance Committee are Messrs.
-Faulkner, Guerra and Owen.
 The Board of Directors has adopted a charter for the Nominating and Corporate Governance Committee which is available to stockholders as described below.